Get our free independent savings and pension review. The easy way to find a better deal for your money abroad.

 Obviously, this is only a problem in the summer months, as tourism dies off in the winter.
 However, by living in one of the local towns you can access the city and avoid the worst of the tourism boom.

 2. The cost of living is high

-While the cost of living in Barcelona is lower than in the UK, it is more expensive than in other Spanish cities.
+While the cost of living in Barcelona is lower than in the UK or the USA, it is more expensive than in other Spanish cities.
 Again, this is because of the nature of the city and generally, you get what you pay for, but you can avoid it by buying property outside the city.

 3. Public transport is not the best

 Public transport in Barcelona really isn’t great.
 Buses and taxis take a while because there’s lots of road traffic, and the metro is quite old.

 However, taxis and Uber aren’t particularly expensive and are definitely more convenient than owning your own car.

 4. You need more time and patience to get simple things done

 Life is slower in Spain in general.
 This isn’t really a con when you’re retired, but everything takes longer in Barcelona.

 Like much of Europe, shops shut in the middle of the day, and many restaurants and attractions are shut Sundays and Mondays.
 Similarly, things like building work are done at their own pace.
 However, once you get used to it, it’s really not much of a negative.